Published on 19 Mar 13

 - what to expect if (when?) an ATO auditor comes calling.

 Brett Zimmermann is a Senior Associate with DW Fox Tucker Lawyers and has practiced tax and commercial law for many years advising and assisting clients in many varied matters; the conduct and resolution of tax (& other) disputes, asset and business restructures, liquidations, trusts and equity law to mention the main.
 Brett lectures taxation law to both undergraduate and masters students at the University of Adelaide, and writes detailed commentary for leading legal commentary service Thomson Reuters, primarily in the area of capital gains tax and tax losses.
-Brett is also asked to present nationally and locally on capital gains tax, wine equalisation tax and SA’s landholder stamp duty provisions.
+Brett is also asked to present nationally and locally on capital gains tax, tax disputes, wine equalisation tax and SA’s landholder stamp duty provisions.

 - Current at